 This blog post — Clues to Greater Efficiency Hidden in Your Warehouse — focuses on that process, taking a closer look at inventory, touches, aisle sizes, vertical space, the potential benefits of automation and more.

 As a New England leader in the materials handling industry since 1969, NITCO is adept at solving warehouse, workplace and materials handling equipment challenges across a broad range of industries.
 These include, but aren’t limited to:

 Here is some more information about our industry-specific materials handling solutions.

 Our dedicated team of 300-plus employees includes 165 top-flight service technicians, among the best-trained in the industry, who blanket New England in state-of-the-art, GPS-equipped vans ready to respond quickly to your most urgent or ongoing needs.

 OSHA specifies that operators be trained on the specific materials handling equipment they use on the job and that training occur “at least once every three years.”
 It leaves a lot open to interpretation regarding its operator training standards.
 For example, an employer can tailor training sessions based on the actual work they do and their actual warehouse or worksite conditions.
 Check the OSHA “Training Assistance” page for more specifics.

-To keep your operations running business as usual, NITCO is now offering Online Forklift Driver Certification Programs that are fully OSHA compliant.
+To keep your operations running business as usual, NITCO is now offering online classes led by a live instructor that are OSHA compliant.
 We have taken our proven traditional training programs and transformed them to work in an online format that ensures your equipment operators are trained, certified, and safe.